 We constantly hear that others aren’t honest in their online profiles.
 They aren’t honest about how much money they make, how much was spent on the shopping spree, or honest when it comes to telling the entire story about a night out with the guys/girls.
 We can justify that it is ok to dismiss the little white lies in comparison to the colossal stuff when it comes to honesty in relationships, however . . .

 How can we have success in our relationships (and lives) when any degree of deceit and fraud is present?

 Dishonesty stems from a lack of self-confidence.
 This lack enters our relationships as an old familiar guest and begins to remind us of our past failures.
 This lack can also show up as conflict, which pulls up a chair and refuses to leave.
 Failure will become the featured guest and will eventually crash the party . . .
 EVERY time!

-When we ask our members how they define honesty in relationships when addressing a challenge they always begin with something like;
+When we ask our online community how they approach someone about honesty in relationships when addressing a challenge they always begin with something like;